Project

 Actions #1

-Updated by Anchi Cheng almost 12 years ago
+Updated by Anchi Cheng over 12 years ago

 Neil, you are probably right.
 I got a reverse-ordered defocus1 and defocus2 in Appion database value when I ran ace2 and ctffind on the same image that has a small positive angle of astigmatism.
 Both method got the same angle but opposite defocus1/defocus2.